piam/bjc-course/curriculum/05-image/01-image.md

 **Note we can't view this file in pixlr correctly, it needs to be viewed locally**

 Now lets open the file locally on your computer and take a look at it!
+Make sure you are viewing the file in a different application than pixlr as pixlr.

 ![low_quality_jpg](desaturated_jpg_1.jpg)